 - Career Center: provides students access to a job database, career counseling, resume and interview advice as well as alerts to upcoming workshops and job fairs.

 Academic Calendar: The academic calendar provides a timeline for major dates, deadlines, and dedicated time in the academic year.
 The academic calendar highlights the first day of class for each term, necessary registration and payment deadlines, final examination testing days, holidays, and campus closures.

 Add/Drop Period: The add/drop period at the beginning of the semester is the time in which students may make schedule changes without incurring a failing grade.

 Breadth Requirements: The breadth requirement gives you the opportunity to choose courses across a range of subject areas, allowing you to gain knowledge and an understanding of disciplines outside of your main fields of study.
 (See individual colleges)

 Colleges: An academic subunit of the university concentrated around areas of study.
-UCR has 7 colleges:
+UCR has 3 colleges and 4 schools:

 - Bourns College of Engineering (BCOE)